Q. Who is eligible to apply for transfer to Davidson?

 A. Davidson accepts SAT or ACT scores.
 Official scores must be sent to our office either as part of your final high school transcript or directly from the testing agency.
 Davidson's CEEB number is 5150, the ACT number is 3086.

 A. If you have attended college and earned credit toward an undergraduate degree, your application will be considered as a transfer application.
-Please note that due to the limited number of spaces available to transfer students, it is a rare exception that international students are admitted as transfer applicants.
-Financial assistance is not available for international transfer students.
+At Davidson, the transfer admission process for international students is highly competitive and financial assistance is limited.
+International transfer students are eligible for mid-year and fall enrollments.

 Non-native English speakers are strongly encouraged to take the Test of English as a Foreign Language (TOEFL).
 TOEFL scores must be sent directly to Davidson by the testing agency.